 For many years NGA has had a policy that serving as chair of the same governing board for more than six years should be the exception, not the rule.
 Last term a member asked me to also justify the extension of this good practice suggestion: that governing on the same school’s board should likewise be limited to eight years, which NGA began to recommend three years ago.

 Many of NGA’s longstanding and active members cheerfully ignore or failed to notice this recommendation.
 For example 10% of respondents of the NGA/TES 2015 annual survey of governors and trustees had governed at just one school for more than ten years.
-However, recently, our suggestion has begun to be noticed a little more since we have been successful in persuading partners to adopt these term limits as good practice, and they have appeared in a number of places, most notably What we expect and the APPG’s 21 questions.
+However, recently, our suggestion has begun to be noticed a little more since we have been successful in persuading partners to adopt these term limits as good practice, and they have appeared in a number of places, most notably What we expect and the self-evaluation questions for governing boards.
 The Department for Education in its January 2015 edition of the Governors’ Handbook also has accepted the principle, saying: “With effective succession planning in place, it can be beneficial for strong governors and chairs in particular to move on to another school after a reasonable time (e.g. two terms of office).
 This can help to share expertise across the system and prevent governing bodies stagnating or individual governors gaining too much power and influence solely through their length of service.”

 The existence of term limits is a common phenomenon in other sectors.
 For example in the charity – or third – sector, the practice is widely considered good practice; this is reiterated in a number of places, to quote the Directory of Social Change (DSC), whose survey showed only 20% of charities have unlimited terms of office: "It is widely accepted that term limits help to ensure that boards regularly refresh themselves and make it much easier to retire people who are no longer adding high value."